The Gospel According to John:

 read the Catechism—radical teaching

 The Bread of Life discourse contains radical biblical teaching about the sacrament of the Eucharist.
 Without this section in the Fourth Gospel, the sacrament that the Church refers to as the “source and summit of the Christian life” would be considerably more difficult for men and women to approach.
 As it is, transubstantiation remains a supernatural mystery.
 What Jesus makes extremely clear, however, is the necessity of the sacrament for eternal life.
-Things don’t get much clearer than this statement, which Jesus makes in the Gospel According to John 6:53: “Unless you eat the flesh of the Son of man and drink his blood, you have no life in you.”
+Things don’t get much clearer than this statement, which Jesus makes in the Gospel According to John 6:53: “Truly, truly, I say to you, unless you eat the flesh of the Son of man and drink his blood, you have no life in you … .”

 The Catechism of the Catholic Church devotes a whopping 97 paragraphs—beginning with paragraph 1322—specifically to teaching about the sacrament of the Eucharist.
 Of particular interest is the section beginning with paragraphs 1373–1381 explaining the presence of Christ in the sacrament by the power of his word and the Holy Spirit.